Skyview on the Ridge

-Skyview on the Ridge is a future redevelopment of a shopping mall located in Irondequoit, New York, a suburb of Rochester.
-The mall opened in 1990 as Irondequoit Mall, featuring anchors McCurdy's, Sibley's, J. C. Penney, and Sears.
+Skyview on the Ridge is a closed shopping mall in Irondequoit, New York, a suburb of Rochester.
+It opened in 1990 as Irondequoit Mall, featuring anchor stores Sibley's, J. C. Penney, and Sears, with McCurdy's added later.

-On January 22, 2016, Angelo Ingrassia, a local real estate developer who specializes in developing premier properties, purchased the center.

-On August 29, 2017, Angelo Ingrassia announced a plan to construct an office park along with retail, a community center, as well as a large residential component.
-The development is named Skyview on the Ridge.

-On July 30, 2019, the Town of Irondequoit approved a referendum that would allow the town to move forward by borrowing $7.25 million to build a community center.

 History

-Wilmorite Properties first announced plans for Irondequoit Mall in June 1985, and by May 1988, the first three anchor stores were confirmed: Sears, J. C. Penney, and Sibley's, which became Kaufmann's soon after opening.
-It opened in March 1990 with approximately 110 stores, and had an estimated 80,000 customers in its first weekend of business.
-McCurdy's opened as a fourth anchor store in 1992, which later became regional division The Bon-Ton.
-The mall was an early success and remained moderately popular until it was shuttered.
+Wilmorite Properties announced plans for Irondequoit Mall in June 1985.
+By May 1988, the first three anchor stores were confirmed: Sears, J. C. Penney, and Sibley's.
+Sibley's was renamed Kaufmann's before the mall opened in March 1990, with approximately 110 stores, and an estimated 80,000 customers in its first weekend of business.
+McCurdy's opened as a fourth anchor store in 1992.
+It became The Bon-Ton in 1995.
+The mall was an early success, but was a quarter empty by 2001.
+In February 2002, Wilmorite sold the mall to an investor group led by Equitable Life Assurance Society of the United States.

-Target opened on an outparcel in 2007.

-Congel era
+JC Penney closed in January 2003.
+The struggling mall was sold by Equitable in May 2005 to Bersin Properties, headed up by former Pyramid Companies executive Adam Bersin, and renamed Medley Centre.
+Bersin had limited success trying to turn the mall around, selling an outparcel to Target and bringing in Steve & Barry's as a tenant to fill the space vacated by JCPenney.

-In 2007, the center was purchased by Scott R. Congel, a former principal with The Pyramid Companies of Syracuse.
-The sale triggered speculation that the surrounding property may be further developed.
-Congel announced a large 421-room hotel, 330 condominium units and a 16-screen movie theater would be part of the project, along with retail, restaurant and office space and an underground parking garage.
+Target opened in 2007.
+That same year, The Bon-Ton closed and Scott Bersin's interest in Bersin Properties was purchased by Scott R. Congel, a former principal with The Pyramid Companies of Syracuse.
+Congel announced plans to add a 421-room hotel, 330 condominium units and a 16-screen movie theater, along with retail, restaurant and office space and an underground parking garage.
+The Great Recession hit before any work began.

-The recession hit financing before any work began.
-With the exception of Sears and Macy's anchoring either end of the mall, the mall shuttered in February 2009 for further development.
+The mall interior closed in February 2009.
+Macy's closed in April 2014.
+Sears, the final store at the mall, closed in April 2016.

+On January 21, 2016, local real estate developer Angelo Ingrassia purchased the center at auction for $100,000.
+On August 29, 2017, Ingrassia announced plans to redevelop the site as Skyview on the Ridge, a mixed-use development with an office park, retail, a community center, and a large residential component.

+On July 30, 2019, the Town of Irondequoit approved a referendum allowing the town to borrow $7.25 million to build a community center.

+The former Sears anchor was redeveloped as Skyview Park Apartments, affordable senior housing, in 2022.